Launch Event - Shared Green Societies

 A picture of ROsie

-This session takes an interview format in which the first potential ‘Champions’ of the Forum joins to share their experience from working in local communities on actions supporting the implementation of the European Green Deal, and how – if at all! – the specific methods from different SSH disciplines supported them.
+This session takes an interview format in which five potential ‘Champions’ of the Forum join to share their experiences working in local communities on actions supporting the implementation of the European Green Deal, and how methods from different SSH disciplines supported them.

 (This session is also available for online viewing)